Netherlands–Russia relations: Russian Federation

-As the Netherlands is a member of the European Union, the relation between Russia and the Netherlands is closely related to the Russia–European Union relations.
+As the Netherlands is a member of the European Union, the relation between Russia and the Netherlands is closely tied to Russian–European Union relations.

-In October 2011 president Dmitry Medvedev met in the Kremlin with the Prime Minister of Netherlands Mark Rutte to discuss bilateral ties.
+In October 2011, president Dmitry Medvedev met with the Prime Minister of Netherlands Mark Rutte in the Kremlin to discuss bilateral ties.

-Aside from commerce and politics, there have been some notable Dutch influence on Russian football, with Guus Hiddink in 2006–2010 followed by Dick Advocaat in 2010–2012 as head coach of the Russian national team.
+Aside from commerce and politics, there has been some Dutch influence on Russian football, with Guus Hiddink (2006–2010) and Dick Advocaat (2010–2012) serving as the head coaches of the Russian national team.
+Many Dutch footballers have played in the Russian Premier League, including Quincy Promes, Alexander Büttner, Guus Til, Lorenzo Ebecilio, Tonny Vilhena and Royston Drenthe.
+Similarly, many Russians have played in the Eerste Divisie, such as Igor Korneev, Sergei Temryukov, Dmitri Bulykin and Denis Klyuyev.
+Many Russian athletes have played in various Dutch sporting leagues, and vice-versa as well.

-In the year 2013 a number of cultural activities took place in the Netherlands and Russia to celebrate 400 years of diplomatic ties.
+In the year 2013, a number of cultural activities took place in the Netherlands and Russia to celebrate the 400th anniversary of diplomatic ties.
 Russian president Vladimir Putin visited Amsterdam.
 In October 2013, the ties between the countries were strained when a group of Greenpeace activists were arrested during a protest on an Arctic oil rig owned by Gazprom.
-On October 9, the minister counsellor Dmitri Borodin, working at the Russian embassy in The Hague, was detained after allegations of abusing his children.
+On 9 October, the minister counsellor Dmitri Borodin, working at the Russian embassy in The Hague, was detained after allegations of abusing his children.
 Dutch minister of foreign affairs Frans Timmermans apologized later for the violation of the Vienna Convention on Diplomatic Relations.
-Subsequently, on October 15, the Dutch diplomat Onno Elderenbosch was physically attacked in his apartment in Moscow by two men posing as electricians.
+Subsequently, on 15 October, the Dutch diplomat Onno Elderenbosch was physically attacked in his apartment in Moscow by two men posing as electricians.

 During the 2014 Sochi Olympic Games, Vladimir Putin visited the Holland Heineken House and drank a beer with King Willem Alexander.

-Since March 2014 the Netherlands participated in the European Union economic sanctions against Russia due to the Ukraine crisis.
+Since March 2014, the Netherlands participated in the European Union economic sanctions against Russia due to the Russo-Ukrainian war.
 In August 2014 Russia installed a retaliatory boycott of EU agricultural products.

 Relations were further strained when Malaysia Airlines Flight 17, an airliner carrying 193 Dutch nationals, was shot down over Eastern Ukraine in July 2014, by a BUK missile launcher.
 A few years later, a Dutch court found two Russians and a Ukrainian guilty.
 It is unlikely that these people will serve their sentences.

-After the 2022 Russian invasion of Ukraine started, the Netherlands, as one of the EU countries, imposed sanctions on Russia, and Russia added all EU countries to the list of "unfriendly nations".
+After the Russian invasion of Ukraine in 2022, the Netherlands, as one of the EU countries, imposed comprehensive economic sanctions on Russia, and Russia added all EU countries to the list of "unfriendly nations", including the Netherlands.
+The Netherlands joined other countries in spring 2022 in declaring a number of Russian diplomats Persona non grata.
+In May 2024, Dutch Foreign Minister Hanke Bruins Slot said that the Netherlands would not object if Ukraine used Dutch-supplied F-16 fighters to strike military targets inside Russia.
+The Netherlands has actively been supporting the Ukrainian government through military funding and diplomatic efforts.

-In 2022, Russia’s Foreign Ministry summoned the Dutch ambassador to protest at what it said was an attempt by British intelligence to recruit the Russian military attache at the Russian embassy in The Hague.